Universities & Corporate Campuses

 A Campus That Ran the Numbers — and Made the Switch

-When the university deployed HAMILTON smart locker cabinets as part of a smart locker program, the change was immediate and measurable.
-Per-package handling dropped to 15 seconds at intake — and zero seconds at pickup, because students handled their own retrieval electronically.
+After deploying HAMILTON smart locker cabinets, per-package handling dropped to 15 seconds at intake — and zero at pickup, because students retrieved their own packages using existing campus ID credentials.
 Staff productivity doubled.
-Annual savings hit $69,000 in the first year.
+The campus saved $69,000 in year one.

 HAMILTON smart package lockers installed on university campus